-- (1) This Article 130 applies in the cases mentioned in Article 129(1). - (2) Each of the persons mentioned in Article 130(3) shall: - (a) give to the office-holder such information concerning the Company and its promotion, formation, business, dealings, affairs or property as the office-holder may at any time after the effective date reasonably require; - (b) attend on the office-holder at such times as the latter may reasonably require. - (3) The persons referred to in Article 130(2) are: - (a) those who are or have at any time been officers of the Company; - (b) those who have taken part in the formation of the Company at any time within one year before the effective date; - (c) those who are in the employment of the Company, or have been in its employment (including employment under a contract for services) within that year, and are in the office-holder's opinion capable of giving information which he requires; - (d) those who are, or have within that year been, officers of, or in the employment (including employment under a contract for services) of, another Company which is, or within that year was, an officer of the Company in question; and - (e) in the case of a Company being wound up by the Court, any person who has acted as Receiver, Administrative Receiver, provisional Liquidator or Liquidator of the Company. - (4) For the purposes of Articles 130(2) and (3), the "effective date" is whichever is applicable of the following dates: - (a) the date on which the Receiver or Administrative Receiver was appointed or, if he was appointed in succession to another Receiver or Administrative Receiver, the date on which the first of his predecessors was appointed; - (b) the date on which the provisional Liquidator was appointed; and - (c) the date on which the Company went into Liquidation. - (5) Any person referred to in Article 130(3) that fails to comply with the obligations in this Article shall be liable to a fine, as set out in Schedule 5.
+- (1) This Article 130 applies in the cases mentioned in Article 129(1). - (2) Each of the persons mentioned in Article 130(3) shall: - (a) give to the office-holder such information concerning the Company and its promotion, formation, business, dealings, affairs or property as the office-holder may at any time after the effective date (as defined in Article 130(4)) reasonably require; - (b) attend on the office-holder at such times as the latter may reasonably require. - (3) The persons referred to in Article 130(2) are: - (a) those who are or have at any time been Officers of the Company; - (b) those who have taken part in the formation of the Company at any time up to one (1) year before the effective date (as defined in Article 130(4)); - (c) those who are in the employment of the Company, or have been in its employment (including employment under a contract for services) within that year, and are in the office-holder's opinion capable of giving information which he requires; - (d) those who are, or have within that year been, Officers of, or in the employment (including employment under a contract for services) of, another Company which is, or within that year was, an Officer of the Company in question; and - (e) in the case of a Company being wound up by the Court, any person who has acted as a Receiver, Administrative Receiver, Administrator, provisional Liquidator or Liquidator of the Company. - (4) For the purposes of Articles 130(2) and (3), the "effective date" is whichever is applicable of the following dates: - (a) the date on which the Receiver or Administrative Receiver was appointed or, if he was appointed in succession to another Receiver or Administrative Receiver, the date on which the first of his predecessors was appointed; - (b) the date on which the Administrator was appointed; - (c) the date on which the provisional Liquidator was appointed; and - (d) the date on which the Company went into Liquidation.

+(5) Any person referred to in Article 130(3) that fails to comply with the obligations in this Article shall be liable to a fine, as set out in Schedule 5.